-This blackened halibut recipe is so easy to make and the result is so delicious!
-The inside of the fish is tender and flaky while the outside is crusty and well-seasoned.
+This blackened halibut is so easy to make, and the result is delicious!
+The inside of the fish is tender and flaky, while the outside is crusty and well-seasoned.

 Ready in just 20 minutes and truly easy to make, this is the perfect recipe to make on a busy weeknight.

-Halibut is a white-fleshed mild-tasting fish, and as a result, halibut recipes are often mildly flavored.
-I actually prefer bolder flavors.
+Halibut is a white-fleshed and mild-tasting fish, and as a result, halibut recipes are often mildly flavored.
 Happily, blackening turns this fish into an intensely flavorful dish that my entire family enjoys.

-My first time trying blackened fish was during a visit, a few years ago, to the American South.
-I really enjoyed the bold flavors of the dishes I tried there!
-So as soon as I returned from my trip, I started making this recipe at home.
+My first time trying blackened fish was during a visit to the American South a few years ago.
+I greatly enjoyed the bold flavors of the dishes I tried there!
+So, as soon as I returned from my trip, I started making this recipe at home.

 Jump to: